Our Academy

 Student Common Room

-The student common room has a television, microwave, water dispenser, fridge and kettle.
+The student common room has two TVs, microwave, water dispenser, fridge and kettle.

 Simulation Centre